jongan69/used-car-api/README.md

 - Don't hardcode port numbers

 **Issue: Import errors**
-- Make sure `pyOfferUp` package is installed via `-e .` in requirements.txt
+- Make sure build command includes `pip install -e .` to install the local package
 - Verify all dependencies are in requirements.txt
+- Check that `setup.py` or `pyproject.toml` exists in the root directory

 **Issue: "ModuleNotFoundError: No module named 'pyOfferUp'"**
+- Ensure build command includes `pip install -e .` after installing requirements
+- Verify `setup.py` or `pyproject.toml` exists in the root directory
+- Check build logs to confirm package installation succeeded

+**Issue: "does not appear to be a Python project: neither 'setup.py' nor 'pyproject.toml' found"**
+- Ensure `setup.py` or `pyproject.toml` is in the repository root
-- Ensure `requirements.txt` includes `-e .` and build command runs successfully
+- Verify the build command runs from the correct directory
+- Try using the build command: `pip install -r requirements.txt && pip install -e .`

 **Issue: Different results than local**
 - Check environment variables match local setup